 Sunfishs come in threes

-Some time later we were diving Ped with guests.
-At the end of the dive we felt the thermocline.
+Some time later, we were diving Ped with guests.
+At the end of the dive, we felt the thermocline.
 A first sunfish comes to us.
 The guests are happy.
-Then a second, everyone is very excited.
-But when we saw the third one, everybody were super thrilled.
+Then, a second, everyone is very excited.
+But when we saw the third one, everybody was super thrilled.
 The guide of another group who was next to us made a somersault underwater!

 14 Mola Mola fish in Bali

 October 8, 2018.
-There three of us at Gamat Bay.
-There is no current which is quite rare and the dive instructor has the intuition that it is worth going towards the blue, in the channel.
+There are three of us at Gamat Bay.
+There is no current, which is quite rare, and the dive instructor has the intuition that it is worth going towards the blue, in the channel.
 And there …

 The combo Mola Mola – Manta Ray